euler-xyz/euler-vault-scripts/README.md

 ## Overview

-A cluster is a collection of vaults that work together in the system.
-The `ManageClusterBase.s.sol` contract defined in the `evk-periphery` repository provides the base functionality for configuring and managing clusters, while specific cluster implementations (like example `Cluster.s.sol`) define the actual configuration for each cluster.
+A cluster is a collection of vaults that accept each other as collateral and have a common governor.
+The `ManageClusterBase.s.sol` contract defined in the `evk-periphery` repository provides the base functionality for deploying, configuring and managing clusters, while specific cluster implementations (i.e. `Cluster.s.sol`) define the actual configuration for each cluster.

 ## Management Process